Reduce, Reuse, Recycle

 (literally reusing the same code),

-sending value
+sending value to cust.

 Note that, by definition, this is the value